 Putting effort into decorating your dorm room can help make your room more relaxing as well, which is a good step toward warding off college insomnia.

 Besides the obvious fact that exercise is a good way to stay healthy in college, it can also help you beat college insomnia.
 It’s a great way to relieve stress and help tire out your body.
-That way, you’ll be more likely to fall asleep as soon as your head hits the pillow, rather than tossing and turning while worrying about that paper you have due.
+That way, you’ll be more likely to fall asleep as soon as your head hits the pillow, rather than tossing and turning while worrying about that upcoming research paper.

 Joining a sports team or playing intramural sports is also good for making new friends and socializing — another good way to beat stress.